Why you should create a Pinterest Business account

 How to be successful on Pinterest?

-Now, you wonder, what do I need to get myself a piece of that Pinterest pie?
+Now, you wonder, what do I need to do to get myself a piece of that Pinterest-pie. as well?
+How to start using Pinterest for my business?

 The first step to Pinterest success is setting up your very own business account.

-But remember, apart from you, many others are blogging about precisely the same things as you’re blogging about.
+But remember, aside from you, many others are blogging about precisely the same things you’re blogging about.
 The competition is fierce!
 Therefore, a properly set-up Pinterest account, combined with high-quality content, and a rock-solid Pin strategy is key to getting top rankings for your Pins in Pinterest’s’ search results.

 Let me tell you… getting ranked at the top is quite an art.
-But nothing is impossible.
-If other people can do it, you can do it too!
-You just need to know How to do it, have some patience, and be passionate about your blog!
+But nothing is impossible either.
+I rank at the top with quite some pins now!
+If I can do it, you can do it too!
+You just need to know how to do it, have some patience, and be passionate about your blog

 Great!
 But how do I create a Pinterest business account?